Waitemata DHB Hospital Palliative Care Team

 The Hospital Palliative Care Team can provide relief, comfort, information and expertise in a number of different ways, including:

-- emotional and spiritual support for you and your family/ whanau.
-Serious illness can be frightening and sad and sometimes thoughts and feelings are troublesome.
+- Emotional and spiritual support for you and your family/ whanau.
+Serious illness can be frightening and sad; sometimes thoughts and feelings are troublesome.
 Having someone to talk with can often make a major difference

-- provision of information about medications and treatments and the reason they are used
+- Information about medications and treatments and the reason they are used

-- guidance and support with decisions and choices about treatment and care which may be difficult or confusing when you have a life-threatening illness
+- Guidance and support with decisions and choices about treatment and care which may be difficult or confusing when you have a life-threatening illness.
+They may help facilitate conversations around Advanced Care Planning

-- support with end-of-life issues.
-When death is close it is important that your care in hospital is focussed on keeping you comfortable and meeting the needs and wishes of you and your family/ whanau
+- Support with end-of-life issues.
+When death is close it is important that your care in hospital is focused on keeping you comfortable and meeting the needs and wishes of you and your family/ whanau

-- along with social work services, the Palliative Care Team can provide support with worrying areas such as finances, work, or relationship problems to both find solutions and resolve concerns.
+- Along with social work services, the Hospital Palliative Care Team can provide support with worrying areas such as finances, work, or relationship problems to both find solutions and resolve concerns.

 |Mon – Fri||8:00 AM – 4:30 PM|

-Referrals for inpatients are accepted from any health professional involved with their care provided that the medical team is aware of and has agreed to the referral being made.
+Referrals for hospital patients requiring palliative care input are accepted from any health professional involved with their care provided the responsible medical team is aware of and has agreed to the referral being made.